This page includes Amazon affiliate links.

 Fact: “There will be times when your classmates will be eating something you cannot.
 What should we do about that?”
 (Notice the “we.”
 Not, “how can I fix that for you.”)

 Fact: “There will be parties with food you cannot eat.
 What are we going to do about that?” *It is important to highlight the importance of the people.
 Unless the safety risks are just too high, avoiding an event just because of the food that cannot be eaten places the higher value on food.
 Friends, experiences, and social interactions are the main importance!
 Being unable to eat the food can stink sometimes, but this is a reality those of us with dietary restrictions need to come to terms with.
-We have opportunity to instill in our children a positive viewpoint–a view that puts people ahead of food.
+We have opportunity to instill in our children a positive viewpoint–a view that puts people and social experiences ahead of food.
 It’s a process that starts at home.

 Fact: Food is important.
 Even if we cannot eat at an event, we still need to eat!
 Brainstorm ideas for preparation.